menacit/practical_cryptography_course/23-pgp.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% William Warby (CC BY 2.0)" -->
 ## What is PGP?
-Tool suite for strong asymmetric cryptography developed by Phil Zimmermann in the early 90s.
+Tool suite for asymmetric cryptography developed by Phil Zimmermann in the early 90s.

-"OpenPGP" acts as the umbrella for attempts standardise PGP.
+"OpenPGP" acts as the umbrella for attempts to standardize PGP.

 ![bg right:30%](images/23-lamps.jpg)